bids-standard/execution-spec/src/specification.md

   <tr>
    <td><strong><code>value-key</code></strong>
    </td>
    <td>OPTIONAL.
 String.
 String to replace in command-line template string.
-If specified, this MUST NOT be either a superset or subset of the value-key attribute associated with another object in the descriptor; to ensure this, brackets are typically used (e.g. "<strong>[value]</strong>").
+If specified, this MUST NOT be either a superset or subset of the value-key attribute associated with another object in the descriptor; to ensure this, brackets are typically used (for example "<strong>[value]</strong>").
    </td>
   </tr>
 </table>